lscheffler/bin2text/README.md

 The main goals of this project are:
 * The main goal is to do fast _git_ commits.
-* Visual FoxPro IDE integration that works with whole projects.
+* Visual FoxPro IDE integration that works with whole projects, not per file.

 The problems this project tries to solve:
 * Better IDE integration of FoxBin2Prg for VFP